 SAS students may take a maximum of seven courses in any semester, which can include one VHS course per semester.
+The grade for the VHS course will appear on the student's SAS report card and transcript and will be calculated as part of their grade point average.
 There is no additional cost for an approved SAS student to take a VHS course.
-Students who are interested in taking a VHS course should review all the relevant information on the Virtual High School site and should then meet with their counselor to discuss the implications of taking a VHS course.
+Students who are interested in taking a VHS course should review all the relevant information on the Virtual High School site and should then meet with their guidance counselor to discuss the implications of taking a VHS course.
 Students who, after meeting with their counselor, would like to request to take an online VHS course should complete the VHS application form (available in the Counseling Office).
-The completed application should be submitted to the student's counselor with their course selection form at the regular due date for course selections.
+The completed application should be submitted to the student's courselor with their course selection form at the regular due date for course selections.
 Seats for VHS courses are limited.
 Mr. Mike McAvoy, Puxi HS VHS site coordinator, will make the final approval for all VHS course requests.